Improving Decision Analytics with Deep Learning: The Case of Financial Disclosures: Deep learning architecture: recursive autoencoders

 This section describes the underlying architecture of our deep learning approach for financial disclosures based on so-called \emph{autoencoders}.
 The architecture of an autoencoder is illustrated in \Cref{fig:autoencoder}.
 An autoencoder is basically an artificial neural network, which finds a lower-dimensional representation of input values.
 Let $\bm{x}\in \left[ 0,1 \right]^N$ denote our input vector, for which we seek a lower-dimensional representation $\bm{y} \in \left[ 0,1 \right]^M$ with $M < N$.
 The mapping $f$ between $\bm{x}$ and $\bm{y}$ is named \emph{encoding} function and can be, generally speaking, any non-linear function, although a common choice is the sigmoid function

-The key idea of an autoencoder is to find a second mapping from $\bm{y}$ to $\bm{z} \in \left[ 0,1 \right]^N$ given by $f'(\bm{y}) = \sigma(W' \bm{y}+\bm{b'})$, such that $\bm{z} = \bm{z}$ is almost equal to the input $\bm{x}$.
+The key idea of an autoencoder is to find a second mapping from $\bm{y}$ to $\bm{z} \in \left[ 0,1 \right]^N$ given by $f'(\bm{y}) = \sigma(W' \bm{y}+\bm{b'})$, such that $\bm{z}$ is almost equal to the input $\bm{x}$.
 Mathematically speaking, we choose the free parameters in $f$ and $f'$ by minimizing the difference between the original input vector $\bm{x}$ and the reconstructed vector $\bm{z}$.
-For instance, the weights $W$ and $W'$ can be calculated via gradient descent.
-Altogether, the representation $\bm{y}$ (often called \emph{code}) is a lower-dimensional representation of the input data; it is frequently used as input features for subsequent learning data because it only contains the most relevant or most discriminating features of the input space.
+This can be effectively achieved using numerical optimization, such as gradient descent, in order to determine the weights $W$ and $W'$.
+Altogether, the representation $\bm{y}$ (often called \emph{code}) is a lower-dimensional representation of the input data; it is frequently used as input features for subsequent learning because it only contains the most relevant or most discriminating features of the input space.

 The classical autoencoder works merely with a simple vector as input.
 In order to incorporate contextual information, we extend the classical autoencoder, resulting in a so-called \emph{recursive autoencoder}.
 Here, one trains a sequence of autoencoders, where each not only takes a vector $\bm{x}$ as input but also recursively the lower-dimensional code of the previous autoencoder in the sequence.
 Let us demonstrate this approach with an example as illustrated in \Cref{fig:recursive_autoencoder}.
 We process input in the form of a sequence of words.
 Each word is \eg given by a binary vector with zeros except for a single entry with $1$ representing the current word.
 Then, we train the first autoencoder with the input from the first two words \emph{Company} and \emph{Ltd}.
 Its lower-dimensional code is then input to the second autoencoder together with the vector representation of the word \emph{placing}.
 This recursion proceeds up to the final autoencoder, which produces as output the code representation for the complete sentence.
 Hence, this recursive approach aims to generate a compact code representation of a complete sentence while incorporating contextual information in the code layer.
 More precisely, this approach can learn from an ordered sequence of words and not only the pure frequencies.
 In addition, the recursive autoencoder entails an intriguing advantage: it can compress large input vectors in an unsupervised fashion without the need for class labels.